Aberdeen Brewery, ca.1907

 Then in 1890, the plant was dismantled and removed to Ocosta (about 12 miles SW of Aberdeen).
 On the 1st of April,1892, it was re-opened as the Grays Harbor Brewery, under the ownership of Richard & Mary Sandback, managed by H. Barthel.
 They were a lager beer producer, but the beer may have been lacking since it closed for good the following year.

-Three years later in August of 1896, John Hemrich and son, Louis, principals in the Seattle Brewing & Malting Co., considered the establishment of a brewery and cold storage plant in Aberdeen.
+Three years later in early July of 1896, John Hemrich and son, Louis, principals in the Seattle Brewing & Malting Co., considered the establishment of a brewery and cold storage plant in Aberdeen.
 The townspeople were greatly interested in the project and offered to donate a site and some building material in the aid of the enterprise.
-However, the Hemrichs canceled their plans and the project was abandoned.
+Unfortunately, John Hemrich died the following month and the project was abandoned.

 However, theventure was under capitalized.
 In August of 1901 contractor's liens totaling about $2000 placed the project in receivership.
 In November of 1901, Alvin Hemrich (see his biography) purchased the brewery from the receiver for $3000 and went forward with plans for a more modest brewery.
 Ironically, it was his father and brother who had considered this very same project in 1896.